-b.
+c.
 Reserves policy

-As the academy has only relatively recently been established, it does not have the benefit of funds in reserve.
-The academy is funded to meet the immediate operational needs and it will be some time before the academy is in a position to generate enough surplus funds to provide reserves or savings for future investment.
-The academy would expect to be able to carry forward some resources from the General Annual Grant (restricted fund) in the medium term for renewal and replacement by way of major capital projects and to cover any unforeseen contingencies.
-The amounts to be carried forward as future reserves would be subject to the rules set by the Department for Education.
+2020/2021 was the second consecutive year in which the Academy has reported a positive reserve surplus.
+The intention is to continue to build the carried forward reserve over future years to a position where it provides cover for a reasonable proportion of the Academy's annual costs.
+In addition, the Academy would expect to be able to carry forward some resources from the General Annual Grant (restricted fund) in the medium term for renewal and replacement by way of major capital projects and to cover any unforeseen contingencies.
+The amounts to be carried forward as future reserves would be subject to the guidelines set by the Department for Education.